The best way to not get yourself or others sick is to stay home. Try to talk to your friends online or over the phone.

 Make a plan with your household and the people you are going to see.

-Outdoor activities are safest
+Avoid indoor activities.
+Outdoor activities are much safer.

 If you’re outside, you should still stay 6 feet apart and wear face coverings if you’re around people you don’t live with.
 Have safer outdoor gatherings during the coronavirus pandemic.